falashadegreene/reading-notes/README.md

 **Growth mindset**

 My definition of _Growth Mindset_ is having the ability to believe in the process of learning something new.
-It is important to remember <br> with practice and dedication that you'll be alot further along than when you started.
+It is important to remember with practice and dedication that you'll be alot further along than when you started.

 **Three things to remember:**